andycwilliams/ProductivityTracker-PersonalProject2.5/README.md

 # DailyProductivityTracker-PersonalProject2.5
 Tracker to plan out productivity for the day, whether by the Pomodoro Technique or a custom schedule.

-Try NOT to use express
+Try NOT to use express by default.
+It has a lot of boilerplate design for huge solutions Lambda (sic? designs are more modular with specific methods (e.g. 3-4 discreet operations)

 Important:
 Accessible